oopsmails/general-info/k8s/202201/k8s-mint20-minikube-springboot.md

 - This git command is NOT working.
 This is the root reason of "Back-off restarting failed container"

-In events of Pod, actually stopped at "git clone ..."
+In events of Pod, actually stopped at "Started container git-clone ..."

 - Try this: NOT working!